MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/api-feature-settings-in-the-playfab-game-manager.md

 ![Game Manager - Settings - API Features](media/tutorials/game-manager-settings-api-features-full.png)

-Some of these check boxes are obvious, and some not so much.
+Some of these check boxes are obvious, while some are not.
 In this tutorial, we will go into detail about several of them.

 > [!NOTE]
 > Several screenshots and demonstrations in this tutorial utilize [Postman](../../../sdks/postman/executing-the-playfab-api-via-postman.md).